-What are the 4 steps to apply at the LSM ?
+What are the 4 steps to apply at the LSM as an exchange student?

-- Be nominated at Louvain School of Management (LSM) by the home coordinator of your university
+- Be nominated at the Louvain School of Management (LSM) by the home coordinator of your university

-- Register at the University catholique de Louvain (UCL)
+- Register at the Université catholique de Louvain (UCLouvain)

 - Check for an accommodation & get to know the living costs